webage003/bigbangrke/charter/packages/jaeger/Architecture.md

 ## High Availability

-Jaeger is deployed with HorizonalPodAutoscalers for the collector and the querying pods.
+Jaeger is deployed with HorizontalPodAutoscalers for the collector and the querying pods.
 Use the below yaml to update the `maxReplicas` on the HPA:

 ```yaml
 jaeger: